UK availability checks

 Follow orforglipron status without treating US approval as UK supply.

-See how public sources, provider wording and last-checked dates are handled.
+See how public sources, pharmacy pages and last-checked dates are handled.

 Information only